harish-aka-shivi/ch/Ticket_Breakdown.md

 Estimate => 1 - 2 days

 #### Ticket 4: Update generateReport function
   - When generating reports, get the friendly id using getFriendlyId API to add the friendly id to the agent metadata.
-IF a id is not present in the the table, use the original one
+If an id is not present in the the table, use the original one
     Test case:
        - Validate the response is correct
-       - If a id is not present, generate with the original one
+       - If an id is not present, generate with the original one
        - Handle the cases when getFriendlyId is down.

 Estimate => 4-6 hrs